iterative/dvc.org/static/docs/commands-reference/remote_modify.md

 specific.
 See below examples and a list of per remote type - AWS S3, Google cloud, Azure, SSH, ALiyun OSS, and others.

-This command modifies a `remote` section in the DVC [config file](/doc/user-guide/dvc-files-and-directories).
-Alternatively, `dvc config` or manual editing could be used to change settings.
+This command modifies a `remote` section in the DVC project's [config file](/doc/user-guide/dvc-files-and-directories).
+Alternatively, `dvc config` or manual editing could be used to change the configuration.

 ## Options